What We Need to Start Sampling

 What buyers often leave unclear before the first sample

 The missing pieces are often not the obvious ones.
 Buyers may send images but forget to explain which detail matters most.
-They may want the look of one reference, the price of another, and the timing of a third without saying which priority wins if those conflict.
-That is why a better starting package is not only more files.
-It is clearer decision logic.
-The more clearly buyers define what cannot move and what can still be optimized, the more useful the first sample becomes.
+They may want the look of one reference, the price level of another, and the timing of a third without saying which priority should win if those goals conflict.

 Why this saves time before development really starts